adamc15/adamc15.github.io/index.md

-## Did You See My License Plate While Driving?
+## Did you see my license plate and wonder what it meant?
 <img src="images/nftplate.png" height="300px">

 ## What are Non-Fungible Tokens?
 (NFTs)